aapen/aapen/README.md

     $ make clean all

+If you can't compile (or cross-compile) from source, you can use the pre-built `kernel.img` file as a starting-point.

-Then, copy the firmware and kernel to a blank SD card, for example:
+Next, copy the firmware and kernel to a blank SD card, for example:

     $ cp firmware/* /media/<SD-card>/
     $ cp kernel.img /media/<SD-card>/